 Being pulled over and accused of a DUI/DWI charge can be a stressful and intimidating affair, especially when you’re sober.
 Regardless of your situation, there are many steps you should take to handle the situation with the highest levels of composure, patience, and aplomb.
-However, many people make mistakes and aren’t aware of their rights when it comes to a drunk driving accusation against them.
+However, many people make mistakes and aren’t aware of their rights under criminal law when it comes to a drunk driving accusation against them.
 As experts in defending clients in DWI cases, we’ve compiled five tips that you should always follow when caught in this undesirable situation.

 1. DON’T Self-Incriminate Yourself

 Always, always, always practice the 5th Amendment.
 You have a right to not self-incriminate (also known as “pleading the fifth”) whenever posed with a question that might imply any sort of self-incrimination.
 If an officer asks you why you’ve been pulled over say you don’t know or plead the fifth.
 If he asks if you’ve been drinking, (and it’s obvious you have) plead the fifth.
 Any admission of guilt makes your case much, much more difficult to come out in your favor and can easily be avoided by avoiding self-incrimination.
 You always have a right to speak to your lawyer before answering any questions.
 If you are taken in for questioning, you can refuse questioning until you’ve spoken to an attorney.
 (Know that if you cannot afford a lawyer, one will be appointed.)
 In fact, it is good to know all your Miranda Rights at all times–in cases of situations like these.